 The William Sutton Estate is a large estate bounded by Cale St., Elystan St., Marlborough St. and Ixworth Place.
 It was built in the early 20th century to provide housing for people with very limited incomes.

 The owners of the estate applied for planning permission for redevelopment, which was refused by RBKC.
 The owners appealed, and the appeal was heard by a government-appointed Inspector at a Public Enquiry in Kensington Town Hall from 9th – 18th May 2018.
-In September 2018 the Inspector reported his findings to the Secretary of State, who is expected to decide the matter not later than 17th December 2018.
-The Inspector heard evidence not only about the original application, but also about variations proposed by the Appellants which would provide more social housing than in the original application.
+In September 2018 the Inspector reported his findings to the Secretary of State, for Housing & Local Government, who decided on 18th December 2018 to dismiss the Appeal.